Subscribe to updates

 If you have any requests or comments please let us know at community@opencouncil.network.
 We can also provide custom updates on particular topics across councils.

-The Council meeting scheduled for 22 January 2026 was set to cover a range of significant policy and financial matters.
-Key discussions were anticipated regarding the Statement of Licensing Policy for 2026-2031, the Local Development Scheme, and the Council Tax Base and Business Rates Forecast for 2026/2027.
+The Council meeting scheduled for Thursday, 22 January 2026, was set to address a range of significant policy and financial matters.
+Key discussions were planned around the Statement of Licensing Policy for 2026-2031, the Local Development Scheme, and the Council Tax Base and Business Rates Forecast for 2026/2027.
 The meeting also included time for public and members' questions, as well as the consideration of several motions.

 Statement of Licensing Policy 2026-2031

-The Council was scheduled to consider the adoption of a revised Statement of Licensing Policy for the period 2026-2031.
-This policy, which is reviewed every five years, had undergone statutory consultation and included minor updates to reflect changes in guidance and working practices.
-The aim of the revised policy is to provide local businesses and residents with an up-to-date and effective framework for licensing matters within the Borough, ensuring a safe and regulated environment for users of licensed establishments while also facilitating a thriving economy.
-The policy aims to promote the four licensing objectives: the prevention of crime and disorder, public safety, the prevention of public nuisance, and the protection of children from harm.
+The Council was scheduled to consider the recommendation of Cabinet regarding the adoption of a revised Statement of Licensing Policy for the period 2026-2031.
+This policy, reviewed every five years as required by legislation, had undergone statutory consultation.
+The proposed updates included minor amendments to reflect changes in guidance and updated working practices, alongside new sections on Environmental Best Practice, the Agent of Change Principle, Counter Terrorism, Spiking, and Pavement Licensing.
+Existing sections were also to be clarified and updated.
+The policy aims to provide an up-to-date and effective framework for licensing matters within the Borough, ensuring a safe and regulated environment for licensed establishments and their users, while also outlining methods for robust enforcement and review of problem premises.

 Local Development Scheme

-A revised Local Development Scheme (LDS) was presented for consideration.
-The LDS acts as a project plan for producing the Local Plan and other planning policy documents, outlining the intended documents and their production timelines.
-The proposed revision was necessary due to changes in the planning policy context that were beyond the council's control, necessitating a shift in the production and consultation timelines for the Local Plan into 2026 and beyond.
-The revised scheme includes a new Local Plan Programme, with evidence gathering and preparation for the West London Waste Plan also detailed, including a Regulation 18 consultation planned for December 2025 to January 2026.
+A revised Local Development Scheme (LDS) was presented for consideration and recommendation to the Council.
+The LDS serves as a project plan for the production of the Local Plan and other planning policy documents, outlining the intended documents and their respective timescales.
+The current LDS, adopted in February 2025, was to be updated due to changes in the planning policy context beyond the council's control.
+The revised scheme proposes a new Local Plan Programme, shifting key stages of production and consultation into 2026 and beyond.
+The Council was also to consider the West London Waste Plan, with a Regulation 18 consultation planned for December 2025 to January 2026.

 Council Tax Base and Business Rates Forecast 2026/2027